Top 10 reasons dogs are dumped at shelters

 Read these articles BEFORE you adopt!

-Read articles about common dog behavior issues by leaders in the field
+Resources for common dog behavior and training issues by leaders in the field

 The Association of Pet Dog Trainers (APDT) is a professional organization of individual dog trainers who are committed